RadeonHD Card Recommendations for AmigaOS 4.x

 Disclaimer: These recommendations are my personal opinion based on my current knowledge and experience with these cards.
 They are not based on objective testing; I have not tried and tested every card.
 As such I make no claims as to the accuracy of these recommendations.
 Moreover, I could change my mind later based on new data.
 Ultimately, only you can decide which card you think us best for your situation.

-At present the RadeonHD.chip driver supports any card from the Radeon X1300 to the Radeon HD 4890.
-While the driver has not been tested with every single card available in that range; to date, all cards have worked.
+At present the RadeonHD.chip driver supports any card from the Radeon X1300 to the Radeon HD 7000 series, and some Radeon R5/R7/R9 cards.
+While the driver has not been tested with every single card available in that range; to date, almost all cards have worked.
 If you are worried that certain cards may not work, check the compatibility page for a list of tested cards.
-There is no support for the newer Radeon HD 5000 and 6000 series yet, so please do not get one of those.

 These recommendations are made from the viewpoint of what will be best once both the 2D and 3D drivers have been completed.
-While the current drivers (as on Saturday 15 January, 2011) lack compositing support for Radeon HD 2000-4000 series cards; this will not remain so for long.
 When I started writing the drivers my goal was to bring support for modern graphics cards complete with shader support to the Amiga, and it will happen.
 There are no release dates yet, but it is coming.
 Anyone who is nervous about buying before the drivers are finished are going to wait anyway.

 PCI-Express Capable Amigas